Vyral/will-cook/_posts/2020-08-28-q-how-should-sellers-handle-this-market.md

 {% include youtube.html %}

-Here are some of the most important things a seller can remember in this market.
+<p style="text-align:center;">Here are some of the most important things a seller can remember in this market.</p>

 If you want to maximize your home sale in this seller’s market, here are the four tips you must remember: